-The Reatta was a well equipped car, outfitted with luxury items such as touch screen computer interface called the 'Electronic Control Center' or ECC.
+The Reatta was a well-equipped car, outfitted with luxury items such as a touch screen computer interface called the 'Electronic Control Center' or ECC.
 This screen controlled the climate control functions, diagnostics to sensors and electronic systems, and the radio.
-Other options included overspeed alarm, trip computer, tire gauge, flashlight, and leather bound book containing the owner's manual.
+Other options included overspeed alarm, a trip computer, tire gauge, flashlight, and leather-bound book containing the owner's manual.

 In 1990, a driver's side airbag was added.
 The keyless entry appeared in 1989.
 In 1991, the engine and transmission received attention and the 'L27' 3800 and 4T60-E replaced the LN3 and Hydraulic 4T60.